yiweiluo/GWStance/1_data_scraping/README.md

 	--mediacloud_end_day 12		# end day threshold for MediaCloud (default 31)
 ```

+Running the above creates intermediary files storing the results of fetching stories with SerpAPI and MediaCloud, as well as a dataframe containing the combined results with article URLs and meta-information (`output/temp_combined_df_2000_1_1_to_2020_4_12.pkl`).

 ## Deduplicating articles

 We deduplicate articles from the same media outlet based on their publish dates and the edit distance of their associated titles, after regularization.
 You can use the pre-deduplicated article meta-data we obtain (`temp_combined_df_2000_1_1_to_2020_4_12.pkl`) as input to `1_dedup_titles.py`, or, if you have your own dataset of articles you want to use, you should scrape your own article meta-data as input to `1_dedup_titles.py`.